Last updated 5 min read

 Download Cursor.
 The free tier should be enough to dive into the new era of coding experience.

-2. Xcode build server
+2. Xcode Build Server

 brew install xcode-build-server